SLKone/SLKone.github.io/_services/new-business-support.md

 layout: service
 order: 8
 title: "New Business Support"
-subtitle: "We help new businesses set up for success from the start, ensuring they have the right processes, people, and technology in place."
+subtitle: "We help new businesses and new initiatives build the processes, people, systems, and operating routines needed to scale with discipline."
-blurb-intro: "Empower your startup journey with tailored support for lasting success."
+blurb-intro: "Set up new businesses and new initiatives with the operating foundation to grow."
-intro: "At SLKone, we understand that launching and growing new businesses comes with unique challenges and opportunities.
-Our New Business Support services are designed to help entrepreneurs and intrapreneurs successfully establish and scale new ventures, whether as standalone startups or within existing organizations."
+intro: "Launching and growing new businesses requires more than a good concept.
+SLKone helps entrepreneurs and intrapreneurs turn new ventures into functioning operating models, whether they are standalone startups or growth initiatives inside existing organizations."
-approach: "We take a comprehensive approach to new business support, focusing on Process Setup & Optimization, Organizational Design & Talent Building, and Technology Roadmap Development.
-Our methodology ensures that your new business has a strong foundation across operations, people, and technology to support rapid and sustainable growth."
+approach: "We focus on process setup, organizational design, talent needs, technology roadmap, and early management cadence.
+AI-enabled workflows, analytics, and automation can help new teams avoid unnecessary manual work, build reusable operating tools, and make early performance visible without overbuilding infrastructure."
 why_choose:
   - point: "Startup Expertise"
     icon: "fa-trophy"